sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 # Configure Sourcegraph with Kustomize

-This guide will show you how to customize your Sourcegraph deployment by creating a [Kustomize Overlay](index.md).
-You can use these overlays to modify resources, replicas, and other aspects of your deployment.
-Each overlay component is responsible for configuring a specific part of your deployment.
+This guide will show you how to customize your deployment by creating a [Kustomize overlay for Sourcegraph](#overlay).

 Once you have an overlay ready, you can then use it to deploy Sourcegraph to your cluster with a simple kubectl command: